BurntSushi/blog/content/post/ripgrep.md

 * The ASCII DFA has about **250** distinct NFA states.
 * The Unicode DFA has about **77,000** distinct NFA states.

-(These numbers are produced directly from the compiler in Rust's regex crate, and don't necessarily reflect a minimal automaton.)
+(These numbers are produced directly from the compiler in Rust's regex library, and don't necessarily reflect a minimal automaton.)

 A DFA produced from these patterns doesn't necessarily have the same number of